zpaq/zpaq/readme.txt

   zpipe -3 < input > archive.zpaq    (use best compression)
   zpipe -d < archive.zpaq > output   (decompress)

-zp creates, lists, and extracts archives containing many files.
+zpaq creates, lists, and extracts archives containing many files.
 For example:

-  zp c3 archive file1 file2   (compress (3=max) 2 files to archive.zpaq)
+  zpaq c3 archive file1 file2   (compress (3=max) 2 files to archive.zpaq)
-  zp a1 archive file3         (append (1=fast) another file)
+  zpaq a1 archive file3         (append (1=fast) another file)
-  zp l archive                (list contents: file1 file2 file3)
+  zpaq l archive                (list contents: file1 file2 file3)
-  zp v archive                (verbose listing) zp x archive                (extract all 3 files) zp x archive out1 out2      (extract first 2 files and rename) zp e archive                (extract all files to current directory)
+  zpaq x archive                (extract all 3 files)

+zpaq also supports development of new compression algorithms which are specified in configuration (.cfg) files and external preprocessors.
+See zpaq.cpp for how to install and to use these features.
+Briefly, for Windows, put all of these files in c:\zpaq and install MinGW g++.

 zpsfx is used to create self extracting archives: